Crowning Glory™ 'Purple Reign'. Photo by: Proven Winners

 Zones: 7-9

-Height: 1 to 2 feet tall and wide
+Height and spread: 1 to 2 feet tall and wide

 Produces dense spikes of purple-tinged flowers borne on thick purple stems.
 The long strap-like leaves are equally striking, starting out reddish-purple in spring and turning deep green as summer arrives.
 After the flowers bloom, they are replaced by pretty burgundy-colored seedpods that extend the season of interest.